nikivanov/watney/README.md

 Watney is a low-cost Raspberry Pi-enabled rover made of readily available parts.
 At the heart of it is Raspberry Pi Zero W powered by a small phone battery bank.
-Two 28byj-48 stepper motors provide direct drive to rear wheels and rear wheel steering.
-Stepper motor drivers draw power directly from RPi's 5V GPIO pins.
-RPi V2 camera is mounted on an adjustable arm on the front of the rover.
+Two 28byj-48 stepper motors provide direct drive to rear wheels and an RPi camera is mounted in the front.
 If you go with a solderless header, there's no soldering needed for assembly.

 Besides the components listed above, some breadboard jumper wires and M3 screws, the rest of the components are 3D-printable.
-All parts are fairly small and should be printable on even cheapest 3D printers.
+Biggest parts are 120mm long so pretty much any 3D printer could do it.

 The software part of Watney is written in Python and provides webcam-on-wheels functionality.
-The camera feed is hardware-encoded to allow low-latency streaming in 720p.
+The camera feed is low-latency 720p and you control the rover from the browser.
-A web page containing keyboard controls and the camera stream can be accessed by navigating to Watney's IP in a browser.

 Ingredients